ccoffing/wfxs/README.md

 Closed-source cross-stitch programs exist, but they are only available on Windows.
 These are not viable options for us.
 Hence WFXS.

-My goal is to have WFXS available on any platform with a C++ compiler.
-Help welcome.
-But my interest in cluttering the code with Windows-isms is muted, at best.
+My goal is to have WFXS available on any platform with a modern C++ compiler.

 # Building